JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

    - Update Docker Desktop to the latest version
    - Make sure WSL2 is set as the default WSL version: `wsl --set-default-version 2`
    - Check GPU is visible inside WSL2: `wsl --distribution <your-distro> --exec nvidia-smi`

+## Advanced Usage

+### Custom Prompting

+The system uses a specific prompt template for querying, which you can view in the `ollama_client.py` file.
+The prompt includes instructions to:

+1. Only use information from the provided context
+2. Not generate answers from external knowledge
+3. Admit when information is not available in the context

+This helps ensure that responses are grounded in your document collection.

+### Performance Tuning

+- **RAM Usage**: Adjust the number of workers in startup.sh files if needed
+- **Inference Speed**: GPU acceleration provides 5-10x speedup for compatible hardware
+- **Vector DB Performance**: ChromaDB scales well to thousands of documents
+- **Collection Size**: The system can handle medium-sized document collections (hundreds of files)

+### LLM Response Formatting

+The LLM response will attempt to:

+1. Synthesize information from matched documents
+2. Maintain consistent formatting with the source material
+3. Include relevant details while avoiding hallucinations
+4. Generate concise, focused answers to queries

+## Limitations

+- **Content Types**: Currently only processes text in Markdown format
+- **Language Support**: Best performance with English language content
+- **Token Limits**: There are context size limits (typically ~4000 tokens)
+- **Response Quality**: Depends on the quality and relevance of the document collection
+- **Inference Speed**: Local models are slower than cloud-based alternatives
+- **No Authentication**: The system has no built-in security features and should not be exposed publicly
+- **Web Search Limitations**: Web search relies on the Serper.dev API which may have rate limits or costs